jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Spark/Exercises/classwork13/classwork.md

 hdfs dfs -put ml-20m /data/
 ```

 4. Once all of the steps described above have been completed, you are ready to start the actual exercise, which can be found here: [Exercise](https://github.com/DocSeven/PiCluster/tree/master/Exercises).
-Some changes that need to be taken in the jupyter notebook:
-    - substitute the file path to `hdfs://rpi0:8020/data/ml-20m/xxx.csv`

-    - when start a spark session, using code:
-    ```
-    import os
-    os.environ["JAVA_HOME"] = "/usr/lib/jvm/jdk-11.0.21+9"
-    os.environ["SPARK_HOME"] = "/opt/spark"

-    from pyspark.sql import SparkSession

-    spark = SparkSession.builder \
-        .master("spark://rpi0:7077") \
-        .appName("MovieLens") \
-        .getOrCreate()
-    sc = spark.sparkContext
-    ```